RobinTTY/LearningCollection/website/docs/Web/JavaScript/edX Course/Programming for the Web with JavaScript.md

+---
+id: pennxSd4x
-# Notes on PennX: SD4x
+title: Notes on PennX - SD4x
+---

 ## Anatomy of an HTTP Request